heypartner/heypartner.github.io/README.md

 ## Examples

-This section provides snapshots of Favorites List commnands, and examples URL from the above four resources.
+This section provides snapshots of Favorites List commands, and example URLs from the above four resources.

 ### Screenshot of where to ADD, EDIT and DELETE favorites.

 ![screenshot](https://s21.postimg.org/hmv746ew7/add-edit-delete.png)

 ### At Youtube, any shareable URL will work.
-It is easiest to just choose and video, and copy the URL in your Browser's location bar.
+It is easiest to just choose any video and copy the URL in your Browser's location bar.

 ![screenshot](https://s22.postimg.org/y070geaa9/youtube.png)